rahulsharma11/myblogs/clku0jfpz000009l2cdxbaqfj.md

 **🔹 Calibrating ESCs for Yaw Stability:**

-If your drone exhibits undesired rotation in the YAW direction and remains at a specific angle, it indicates an issue with the Electronic Speed Controllers (ESCs) calibration.
+If your drone exhibits undesired rotation in the YAW direction and remains at a specific angle, it indicates an issue with the Electronic Speed Controller (ESCs) calibration.
 To resolve this, perform an ESC calibration to ensure smooth and stable YAW control.

 **🔹 Radio Calibration for Optimal Responsiveness:**